BetaHydri/side-channel-vulnerabilities-check/README.md

 **Backup Location:** `.\Backups\Backup_YYYYMMDD_HHMMSS.json`

+**Note:** ApplyInteractive mode **automatically creates a backup** before applying changes, so manual backup is optional in that workflow.

 ### 5. **Restore**
-Browse and restore from any available backup with selective restoration.
+**Advanced recovery:** Browse all backups and choose what to restore (selective or complete).

 ```powershell
 # Interactive restore
 .\SideChannel_Check_v2.ps1 -Mode Restore
 ```

+**When to use:**
+- ✅ Need to restore from an older backup (not just the latest)
+- ✅ Want to restore only specific mitigations, not everything
+- ✅ Comparing multiple backups before deciding which to restore
+- ✅ Recovering from older configuration states
+- ✅ Granular recovery (cherry-pick individual settings)

 **Restore Options:**
 - **[A] All mitigations** - Restore complete backup (all settings)
-- **[S] Select individual** - Choose specific mitigations to restore
+- **[S] Select individual** - Choose specific mitigations to restore (granular recovery)
 - **[Q] Cancel** - Exit without changes

+**Difference from RevertInteractive:**
+- **RevertInteractive** = Quick undo to latest backup (one command, no choices)
+- **Restore** = Browse all backups, choose which one, choose what to restore (flexible)

 **Features:**
 - ✅ Lists all available backups with age and metadata
 - ✅ Shows backup details (computer, user, timestamp, mitigation count)
-- ✅ Interactive backup selection
+- ✅ Interactive backup selection (choose from any backup, not just latest)
 - ✅ Selective restoration - restore only what you need
 - ✅ Full or partial restore support
 - ✅ WhatIf preview available